A Lagrangian Duality Approach to Active Learning: Concluding Remarks

 \section{Concluding Remarks}

 We presented ALLY, a principled batch active learning method based on Lagrangian duality.
-Our method formulates the learning problem using constrained optimization, where a constraint bounds the model's loss for any given training sample.
-We first illustrated how the constrained optimization problem could be solved in the Lagrangian dual domain via a primal-dual approach.
-We then showed that the magnitude of the optimal dual variables could be viewed as a measure of informativeness of the corresponding training sample, as it indicates the sensibility of the optimum value of the objective function with respect to a perturbation in the constraint.
+Our method formulates the learning problem using constrained optimization and solves it in the Lagrangian dual domain via a primal-dual approach.
+We leverage the fact that the magnitude of the dual variables can be viewed as a measure of informativeness of the corresponding training sample, as it indicates the sensibility of the optimum value of the objective function with respect to a perturbation in the respective constraint.

-Following the completion of the primal-dual learning phase, we leveraged the learned sample representations, as well as their respective dual variables, to train a dual regression head.
+Following the completion of the primal-dual learning phase, we employ the learned sample representations, as well as their respective dual variables, to train a dual regression head.
 This predictor is used to estimate the dual variables associated to unlabeled samples.
-We finally ran $k$-MEANS clustering on the unlabeled sample embeddings to select a diverse batch of unlabeled samples with the highest estimated dual variables.
-We demonstrated that ALLY outperforms state-of-the-art batch active learning algorithms in several classification and regression experiments, and that it can be used to generate novel, unseen samples that are maximally informative.
+The resulting informativeness measure is compatible with several batch diversity promoting techniques.
+Using the k-MEANS algorithm, we demonstrated that this principled method exhibits competitive performance in several classification and regression experiments.
+We also showed that under certain conditions, the impact of the distribution shift induced by active sampling is small.

-Aside from the direction mentioned in Section~\ref{sec:generation}, there are several other interesting future paths following this work.
-First, in our experiments, we have set the secondary loss to be identical to the primary supervised loss (i.e., cross-entropy loss for classification, and mean-squared error for regression).
+In our experiments, we have set the secondary loss to be identical to the primary supervised loss (i.e., cross-entropy loss for classification, and mean-squared error for regression).
 However, evaluating the performance of ALLY under alternative \emph{unsupervised} or \emph{self-supervised} secondary losses is a promising future direction.
-Moreover, we used uniform sampling over different clusters in the embedding space to create the query batch.
-Other methods for clustering and selecting a diverse batch of unlabeled samples based on their embeddings and associated dual variables are worth investigating.
+Finally, it would be interesting to evaluate the performance of ALLY under different diversity measures, comparing their computational burden.